-- Proposals shall include an operating proforma demonstrating a reasonable expectation of positive cash flow throughout the 30-year affordability period. - 2) A debt service coverage ratio (DSCR) of >1.15 is generally the minimum acceptable. - Proposals must include adequate contributions to replacement reserves to assure funds are available for repair and replacement of major systems as needed. - HTF-assisted units, because of income and rent restrictions, are likely to need greater reserves than other properties. \$400-450 PUPA should be considered minimum. - For rehabilitation, a Capital Needs Assessment is required for 12 or more units.
+- A debt service coverage ratio (DSCR) of >1.15 is generally the minimum acceptable. - Proposals must include adequate contributions to replacement reserves to assure funds are available for repair and replacement of major systems as needed. - HTF-assisted units, because of income and rent restrictions, are likely to need greater reserves than other properties. - 4) For rehabilitation, a Capital Needs Assessment is required for 12 or more units.
 The proposal must estimate the remaining useful life of all major systems and components, and include adequate reserves for replacement.